microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 ## Installing tools

-Please install the follow in the development environment:
+Please install the following in the development environment:

 -  [Node.js](https://nodejs.org/) of LTS or latest version
 -  [NPM] with minimum version of 7.0.0